-The MPO will utilize the US Census Bureau data, Woods & Poole data, and the following checklist to identify targeted populations:
+To ensure full and fair participation by affected populations in transportation decisions.
+The MPO utilized the US Census Bureau data, Woods & Poole data, and the following checklist to identify targeted populations:

-- Make a list of potential demographic groups to consider for the region or start with the required EJ populations defined by the Executive Order and supportive guidance; - Consider groups that are underrepresented in typical public involvement and transportation decision making processes, have limited access to the full benefits of the transportation system or have encountered disproportionate impacts from past transportation decisions; - Decide on the level of detail required for identifying groups spatially and identifying data sources to use to conduct a spatial demographic profile; - Engage leaders and representatives of demographic groups to help identify target populations, spatially and non-spatially.
+- Make a list of potential demographic groups to consider for the region; - Consider groups that are underrepresented in typical public involvement and transportation decision making processes, have limited access to the full benefits of the transportation system or have encountered disproportionate impacts from past transportation decisions; - Decide on the level of detail required for identifying groups spatially and identifying data sources to use to conduct a spatial demographic profile; - Engage leaders and representatives of demographic groups to help identify target populations, spatially and non-spatially.

 Public notification of the meetings, actions on documents, and public input is critical to the success of the public involvement efforts.
-The Clarksville MPO mails hundreds of notices to churches and businesses (i.e. daycares, groceries, laundromats and dry cleaners) in an effort to reach the EJ populations.
+The Clarksville MPO has developed a Public Participation Plan in order to reach the EJ population.
+This includes mailing hundreds of notices to churches and businesses (i.e. daycares, groceries, laundromats and dry cleaners) in an effort to reach the EJ populations.
 Community leaders or representatives of these groups receive direct mail outs on the opportunity to participate.
 The notices are in English and Spanish and state upcoming meetings and the availability to comment on documents.
 A translation service can be provided at the Clarksville MPO office if needed to accommodate non-English speaking populations.
 Public meetings are held at the MPO office, library, airport, or community centers which are convenient to these populations in terms of walk/bike availability and along transit routes.
 Anyone can be added to the direct mailing list by simple request.
 The MPO staff will meet and make presentations to organizations that represent these segments of the population as requested.